davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

     --8<-- "includes/standalone-apps-explanation.md"

-    Open your `app.config.ts` file and add at least the core provider to the `providers` section.
-If you want to set metadata in each route's `data` using Angular's `Router`, add the routing provider too.
-In order to set some standard `#!html <meta>`s, let's add the [standard module] provider.
+    Open your `app.config.ts` file and add at least the library's core module to the `providers` section.
+If you want to set metadata in each route's `data` using Angular's `Router`, add the library's routing module too.
+In order to set some standard `#!html <meta>`s, let's add the [standard module].

     ```typescript title="app.config.ts"
     import {provideNgxMetaCore} from '@davidlj95/ngx-meta/core'